List of Best Hiking Compass, Features & Buying Guide

 9. Cammenga SWAT

-Tritium Lensatic Compass is challenging because it is built to battle-tested throughout all branches ensuring the compass face is always visible and easy to read even when there is no ambient light.
+Tritium Lensatic Compass is challenging because it is built to be battle-tested throughout all branches ensuring the compass face is always visible and easy to read even when there is no ambient light.
 This is useful when a flashlight might give away your position.

-These compasses are made of the highest quality materials to withstand the misuse and be reliable in any climate especially because extreme temperatures cause many compasses to fail.
-This one covers -50 to 150 Farenheight, which is pretty much anywhere on Earth.
+These compasses are made of the highest quality materials to withstand misuse and be reliable in any climate especially because extreme temperatures cause many compasses to fail.
+This one covers -50 to 150 Fahrenheit, which is pretty much anywhere on Earth.
 A copper induction damping mechanism prevents the magnet’s arms from moving too quickly and ensures they show the right directional data.

 More so, the compass frame is made of lightweight, anti-corrosive aircraft-grade aluminium.
 This compass has one of the strongest and most durable spinning bezel rings I’ve seen.
 This compass is nearly unbreakable having an LC-1 carry pouch and belt clip that are also durable.